Sunday, 10 May 2026

 On our way back home to Thiruvananthapuram, we made a quick stop near a banana plantation.
 As it began to drizzle and heavier rain was expected, we decided to head straight home.

-By God’s grace, I was able to visit again in 2022, 2023, and just a few months ago.
-And I still wish to go again again.
+By God’s grace, we have been to Kumara Kovil in 2022, 2023, and just a few months ago.
+And I still wish to go there again again.

 Kumara Kovil - Year 2022